Complex QA and language models hybrid architectures, Survey: Evaluating: metrics, cost functions, datasets

-In the context of free-form QA standard metrics limits question complexity~\citep{chenEvaluatingQuestionAnswering2019} and do not capture many good answers semantically close.
+In the context of free-form QA, standard metrics limits question complexity~\citep{chenEvaluatingQuestionAnswering2019} and do not capture many good answers semantically close.
 So new metrics have been proposed using PLM having higher correlations to human expectations: \begin{description} \item [BERTScore]~\citep{zhangBERTScoreEvaluatingText2020} compute a semantic similarity score through a sum of cosine similarities between the contextualized embeddings of answer tokens and those of the reference text. \item [BARTScore]~\citep{yuanBARTScoreEvaluatingGenerated2021} similar to BERTScore, it uses the more recent model BART pre-trained using a more robust technique (denoising autoencoding).
 A BARTScore variant adds faithfulness in the measure. \item [MAUVE]~\citep{pillutlaMAUVEMeasuringGap2021}: similar to BERTScore and add divergence frontiers.
 It claims to better correlate with human judgement and identify quality differences. \item [T5Score] this hybrid metric~\citep{qinT5ScoreDiscriminativeFinetuning2022} based on mT5 model is not yet compared to date with MAUVE but is globally more robust than BERTScore and BARTScore. \end{description}

-However the paper "\textit{On the Blind Spots of Model-Based Evaluation Metrics for Text Generation}"~\citep{heBlindSpotsModelBased2022} (2022) highlights that all those PLM based metrics have flaws, they could assign a high likelihood to degenerate, repetitive text and could be insensitive to perturbations such as word order shuffling, negation, etc. So those blind spots should be taken in account to compose and eval~\citep{frisoniNLGMetricverseEndtoEndLibrary2022} the best metric for targeted complex QA application.
+However \citet{heBlindSpotsModelBased2022} highlight that all those PLM based metrics have flaws, they could assign a high likelihood to degenerate, repetitive text and could be insensitive to perturbations such as word order shuffling, negation, etc. We can balance those blind spots by composing with complementary metrics.